Bleeding in the Digestive Tract

 If bleeding is slow and occurs over a long period of time, a gradual onset of fatigue, lethargy, shortness of breath, and pallor (or paleness of the skin) from anemia will result.
 Anemia is a condition in which the blood's iron-rich substance, hemoglobin, is diminished.

-Note that iron and some foods, such as beets, can give the stool a red or black appearance, falsely indicating blood in the stool.
+Note that iron, pepto bismol and some foods, such as beets, can give the stool a red or black appearance, falsely resembling blood in the stool.

 What Are the Symptoms of Bleeding in the Digestive Tract?